SSEKPIUS/SSEKPIUS/README.md

 - 👋 Hi, I’m @SSEKPIUS
 - 👀 I’m interested in emerging technologies
-- 🌱 I’m currently learning Node, Vue, React.......
+- 🌱 I’m currently knowledgeable Node, Vue, React.......
 - 💞️ I’m looking to collaborate on any areas of keen interest,
 - 📫 How to reach me ,  email me Ssekweyamapius@gmail.com